AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

    roslaunch vision_semantic_segmentation camera1_mapping.launch mapping_args:="--cfg ~/codebase/ros_workspace/src/vision_semantic_segmentation/config/example.yaml"
    ```

    If no configuration file is provided, then we will run the default configuration.
-The default configuration is coded in `src/config/base_cfg.py`.
+The default configuration is defined in `src/config/base_cfg.py`.

 Some general explanation about the parameters in the configuration system